 Junior and Senior Transferring Students

-Seton High School will only accept transferring juniors and seniors who are relocating to the Greater Cincinnati area or have other extraordinary situations.
+Seton High School will only accept current or rising juniors and seniors who are relocating to the Greater Cincinnati area or have other extraordinary situations affecting the school facility such as school closures or natural disasters.
 A determination will be made after an interview process with both the student and her parent(s) or guardian(s) and after completion of the admissions process.

 According to the OHSAA, if a student transfers at any time after the fifth day of the student’s ninth grade year or after having established eligibility by playing in a contest (scrimmage, preview/jamboree, Foundation games or regular season/tournament contests), until the one-year anniversary of the date of enrollment in the school to which the student transferred, the student shall be ineligible for all contests (including all scrimmages, preview/jamboree/Foundation games) until after the first 50% of the maximum allowable regular season contests in those sports in which the student participated (participation being defined as playing in an interscholastic contest) during the 12 months immediately preceding this transfer have been completed.